dapphub/dai-semantics/dai-core.md

 okay = (safe ∨ nice) ∧ (cool ∨ calm) ∧ t ≤ t₀+Θ
 safe = cᵤ·Ψ ≥ dᵤ·χ, nice = cᵤ·dᵤ₀ ≥ cᵤ₀·dᵤ, cool = Σd·χ ≤ Ω, calm = Δd ≤ 0
 ```
-The semantics of catering a CDP is split up into different cases.
-We begin with
+The semantics of catering a CDP is split up into a successful case and a failure case.
-the case of a successful deposit/withdrawal of collateral, and simoultaneous
+We begin with the case of a successful deposit/withdrawal of collateral, and simoultaneous
-withdrawal/payback of a loan where `safe` and `cool` are both true, and the call
+withdrawal/payback of a loan where (`safe` or `nice`) and (`cool` or `calm`) are both true, and the call
 happens within the allowed lag limit.

 TODO: incorporate overflow safety